Paulsky/tax-switch/README.md

 After configuration, you can add the tax switch to your pages in two ways:

-1. Use the Gutenberg block "Woo Tax Switch" in your page or post editor.
+1. Use the Gutenberg block "Wdevs Tax Switch" in your page or post editor.
 2. Use the shortcode `[woo_tax_switch]` anywhere in your content.

 The switch will toggle the display of prices including or excluding VAT across your site.